Skip to main content

 MC authority for new trucking companies

 You formed your LLC, you have a truck (or you're about to), and you need to get your operating authority on file.
-We handle the Form OP-1 application for a $199 service fee plus the $300 FMCSA government fee, with the MC number typically active in 3 to 6 weeks under the 49 CFR §365.109 21-day vetting window plus FMCSA processing.
+We handle the Form OP-1 application for a $199 service fee plus the $300 FMCSA government fee, with the MC number typically active in 3 to 6 weeks - FMCSA estimates 20-25 business days of processing for new applicants.

 What “getting authority” actually means